 In the Home Visit Practices domain, three of the four subscales met the quality benchmark.
 Home visitors showed the greatest strength in building relationships with families.
+A high rating on this scale indicates the home visitor and family are frequently engaged in t strength in building relationships with families.
 A high rating on this scale indicates the home visitor and family are frequently engaged in warm, positive behaviors during the home visit.
 The average score for the Home Visitor Facilitation of Parent-Child Interaction subscale fell slightly below the benchmark.